Flaaj/GatsbyPortfolio/content/pages/contact.md

 ---
-contact_page_title: "Here are some ways to contact me:"
+contact_page_title: "Here are some of the ways to contact me:"
 contact_fields:
   - label: Phone
     contact_link_url: "tel: +48604606621"